ark2224/CloudComputing_Assignment1/sprint-0-status.md

 |:-----------------------------:|
 |        __AWS Console__        |

-Show the application running in the EC2 terminal and browser.
+Show the application running in the EC2 terminal and browser. (the addresses for the EC2 instances above and below are different because the one above failed and I created a new one)

 | <img src="./aws-running.jpg"> |
 |:-----------------------------:|